LeSasse/master_project/README.md

 of the person to be identified in the target data using procrustes rotation.
 Therefore this takes a while longer to compute.
 When using a pearson kernel and diffusion map embedding for gradient construction, it identifies with exactly the same accuracy as "alignment_method_one.py".

+"load_data_and_functions.py" handles all functions that are essentially the same for each different identification method script.